RanjanPriya12/Nextjs-Practice/README.md

 # Component Hierarchy:
 The React components defined in special files of a route segment are rendered in a specific hierarchy:

+#Routing :
+A file-system-based router built on top of Server Components that supports layouts, nested routing, loading states, error handling, and more.

 * 1. layout.js
 * 2. template.js
 * 3. error.js (React error boundary)